 Nevada entered the Union as the 36th state on October 31st, Halloween, in 1864.
 Ushered in by Abraham Lincoln just eight days before the presidential election that resulted in his second term, the territory’s wealth in silver was attractive to a nation struggling with the debts of war and so increased support for the Republican ticket.
-The 36th star was officially added on July 4th, 1865, but since the flag makers generally cared very little about official star counts, the production of 36 star flags began much earlier, even before Nevada gained statehood.
+The 36th star was officially added on July 4th, 1865, but since the flag makers generally cared very little about official star counts, the production of 36 star flags began much earlier.
+The makers of printed flags are known to have begun adding the 36th star as early as July of 1864, several months before the addition of Nevada actually occurred.
 This was a common practice during the late 19th century and is reflective of both the nation's desire for Westward Expansion and the hope of flag-makers to bring new star counts to market before their competitors.
 Nebraska became the 37th state on March 1st, 1867, so by the time of the 1868 presidential election, flags with 37 stars would have been in production for at least 21 months.

 On many political campaign flags, the star count actually pre-dates the election year.
 This probably occurred as a matter of convenience, since the hand-carved wooden blocks used to print them would be readily available from previous versions of flags in various sizes and styles.
 Flag-makers must have presumed that most buyers of campaign flags would be focused on the lettering and/or images, and would not take the time to count the stars.
 It would then only be necessary to create new print blocks with the required names, associated verbiage, etc..